-They feed primarily on aquatic plants, including: bull rushes, willows, and swamp grass.
+They feed primarily on aquatic plants, including bull rushes, willows, and swamp grass.
 They occasionally eat crayfish, snails, mussels, frogs, insects, and slow-swimming fish.

 The muskrat is a large and strong, aquatic rodent.
 Its head is wide & short, with small ears.
-The muskrat’s coat is waterproof, silky, and brown in color.
+The muskrat’s coat is waterproof, silky, and brown.
 The underbelly is covered in long, brown, guard hairs to protect its underside.
 Its tail is scaled, almost rat-like, nearly hairless, and somewhat flattened on the sides.
 A muskrat has the ability to close its mouth with its teeth protruding, just like a beaver.
 This way, it can still gnaw on food while underwater.

 Muskrats mate and reproduce up to 4 times a year, with each litter having 4 – 6 pups.
 Breeding takes place from late March through early July.
 The gestation period typically lasts 28 – 30 days.
 The young open their eyes within 12 -14 days, and by 8 weeks, they are completely weaned, independent of their mother.